-This new building, with its equipment, will represent an outlay of more than one million dollars, and will provide the largest and most complete plant for ceramic education in America.
-It is scheduled for completion early in 1952.
+This new building, with its equipment, represents an outlay of more than one million dollars, and provides the largest and most complete plant for ceramic education in America.
+It is to be occupied in January, 1953.

 An auxiliary building for grinding and clay storage, constructed of concrete block, was completed in 1949.